Twitter Advanced Search: How to Build Complex Queries Without Memorizing Operators

 The problem?
 The syntax is easy to get wrong.
 One typo and your query returns nothing.

 You could memorize the operators.
-Here's what that looks like:
+Here's what a real Twitter advanced search query looks like:

 from:elonmusk since:2025-01-01 min_faves:1000 -filter:replies lang:en